 Pros and Cons of a BYOD Policy

 Increased Costs.
-If a BYOD program is implemented correctly, the security measures that are necessary to comply with best practices for security will add to the cost of BYOD.
+If a BYOD management program is implemented correctly, the security measures that are necessary to comply with best practices for security will add to the cost of BYOD.
 This typically means purchasing mobile device management (MDM) software, which allows companies to remotely manage end user devices

 Employee privacy concerns.
 Most employees have not been told about the risk of using personal devices at work.
 If the organization they work for is sued, their personal data may be at risk as well.
 Additionally, in many cases the company may have access to everything on the employee’s device, even private information, depending on the type of mobile management the company has deployed.